Priemar/pri-ng-scrollbar/projects/pri-ng-scrollbar/README.md

 <p align="center">
-  <h1 align="center">Angular Custom Scrollbar: ng-pri-scrollbar</h1>
+  <h1 align="center">Custom Scrollbar: pri-ng-scrollbar</h1>
+  <h3>Specially built for Angular</h2>
+  <h3>Since version 2.1.0 usable as web-component outside of Angular (i.e. Wordpress / React / Vue  etc...)</h2>
 </p>

 Custom scrollbar with native scrolling mechanism for Angular 7.
 The scrollbar doesn't trigger the angular change detection when scrolling which results in better performance.
 Fallback for mobile devices.

 > I wrote this component bec. all available solutions triggered the angular change detection when scrolling.
 Hope it will help someone else too.